milanjain2208/allergen-label-generator/README.md

 ### Processing Strategy

 1. **Streaming Excel Parser** – Uses ExcelJS streaming API to read row-by-row without loading entire file into memory
+2. **SQLite Intermediate Storage** – To handle unordered/scrambled recipes in Excel files:
+   - Data is first ingested into a temporary SQLite database
+   - Batch inserts (1000 rows at a time) optimize write performance
+   - An index on the `product` column enables fast sorting
+   - Query with `ORDER BY product` groups all ingredients for the same recipe together
+   - This approach uses disk instead of RAM, maintaining memory efficiency
-2. **Recipe Grouping** – Detects recipe boundaries by monitoring changes in the product column
+3. **Recipe Grouping** – Detects recipe boundaries by monitoring changes in the sorted product column
-3. **Parallel Allergen Lookup** – Fetches allergen data for all ingredients in a recipe concurrently
+4. **Parallel Allergen Lookup** – Fetches allergen data for all ingredients in a recipe concurrently
-4. **Rate Limiting** – Bottleneck library implements token bucket:
+5. **Rate Limiting** – Bottleneck library implements token bucket:
    - Max 5 concurrent connections
    - 500ms minimum gap between requests
    - 10 tokens per minute burst capacity
-5. **Caching** – In-memory Map stores allergen results to avoid duplicate API calls
+6. **Caching** – In-memory Map stores allergen results to avoid duplicate API calls
+7. **Cleanup** – Both the uploaded Excel file and temporary SQLite database are deleted after processing

 ---